rixx/books.rixx.de/data/reviews/peter-v-brett/the-daylight-war/index.md

 review:
   date_read:
   - 2018-07-28
-  rating: 3
+  rating: 2
 ---

-The **Dailight War** by *Peter Brett* (third volume of his **Demon Cycle**) was really good fantasy – and yet disappointing.
+Ugh.
 The start of the series seems to have raised a bar the other books can't quite meet.
 While my criticism of the second volume (too little character development) is met and answered beautifully on all counts, the story drags along a lot.
 While showing known scenes from a second viewpoint was cute in the second volume, it grew tedious here, and I felt that the pacing between story development and flashbacks was uneven.

-There was a lot I liked – we get to delve deeper into Krasian culture, for instance (which, to me, is still the most tiresome part of that worldbuilding).
-But all things considered, not that much happens when measured by the first volume, even if the book fares well compared to regular fantasy novels.
+And then there's the ambivalent stuff – we get to delve deeper into Krasian culture, for instance (which, to me, is still the most tiresome part of that worldbuilding).
+Which: yay wordbuilding, but nay full-on racist fantasy Arabs?
+What is this book.

+But all things considered, not that much happens when measured by the first volume, and what's happening is a mix of decent fantasy and full yikes.